Day Trips from Asheville

 Population: 2,600

-Other than that, it’s just a little mountain town of no particular note.
-The old Jackson County Courthouse in Sylva, set on hill, is worth a look.
-Sylva is the closest town to Western Carolina University in Cullowhee, so it draws a few students and others for shopping and eating.
+Other than that, it’s just a little mountain town.
+The old Jackson County Court-house in Sylva, set on hill, is worth a look.
+Sylva is the closest town to Western Carolina University in Cullowhee, so it draws students and others for shopping and eating.
 It does have a good independent bookstore, City Lights (3 East Jackson St., Sylva, 828-586-9499 or 888-853-6298, www.citylightsnc.com) with an adjoining café and coffeehouse.
 In fact, the entire little town is caffeinated, with three or four coffee houses.

 Waynesville